samuelchau/metwebgisdocs/userguide/source/system_overview.rst

 Overall Software Description
 ****************************

-The MetWebGIS system is a web-based WAFS system based on the client-server design model.
+The MetWebGIS system is a Web-based WAFS system based on the client-server design model.
 On the server side, all the data are automatically fetched from the WAFS sources such as WIFS or SADIS via the Internet.
-As soon as data are fetched onto the server, data processsing and ingestion are then performed to prepare, database and enable them for use by the web application.
+As soon as data are fetched onto the server, data processsing and ingestion are then performed to prepare, database and enable them for use by the Web application.
 The front-end WebGIS application is fully web-based which allows its Graphical User Interface to run from an ordinary browser on any client computer connected to the same network.